QuentinRa/blog.quentinra.dev/special/ilo/figures/index.md

 Do not use IntelliJ for this TP (IntelliJ is good for projects, not test-driven like this), trying VSCode for this one would be better.
-Then switch or try IntelliJ for others.
+You can try IntelliJ later.
 But just in case, [here is your tutorial](idea.md).

 <hr class="sr">

-## Here are some tips
+## FAQ

-``Writing some constructors``
+``What's a constructor?``

 <blockquote class="spoiler">
 That's simply a <code>method</code> (or a function) called